website watertownhistory.org

 Marr invested the

-benefit the church.
-Marr conducted the unauthorized borrowing of funds through
+greatly benefit the church.
+Marr conducted the unauthorized borrowing of funds

-the church's bookkeeper, who is no longer employed by the church.
-Neither Marr
+through the church's bookkeeper, who is no longer employed by the church.

-nor the bookkeeper informed or consulted the church finance committee about the
+Neither Marr nor the bookkeeper informed or consulted the church finance

 A civil suit to